osamahabib5/rag_okc_project/README.md

 Part 2 (Frontend): Provide a chat interface that interacts with the backend retrieval+LLM pipeline.

-Part 3 (Write-up): In part3/responses.txt, address the questions on your approach, learning, and exploratory ideas (each ≤500 words).

-Part 4 (Optional): Fine-tune an embedding model (e.g., intfloat/e5-base-v2) on <20 question–context pairs, evaluate retrieval performance, document in part4/responses.txt.

 🧠 Why This Matters

 This project combines structured sports data, semantic embeddings, vector-search retrieval, and LLMs to create a user-facing application.
 It demonstrates skills in: